faramer86/GPrior/README.md

 source vprior/bin/activate
 ```

-## Usage
+## **Usage**

-GPrior provide user interface for tuning and training Positive-Unlabeled classifier.
-Minimum input: set with positive examples and dataframe (rows - gene symbols, columns - gene features).
-In order to perform prioritization, user can try to repeat our pipeline from the article (see "Reference" section) or compile his own table with features.
+GPrior is a commandline tool that provides user interface for tuning and training Positive-Unlabeled classifier.
+Minimum input: table with positive examples (gene symbols) and dataframe (rows - gene symbols, columns - gene features).
+For more details/examples see sections below.
+In order to perform prioritization, user can try to repeat our pipeline from the article (see **Reference** section) or compile his own table with features.

 There are two main scripts: `gprior.py` and `process_postgap.py`.
 If you want to prioritize genes based on your own table of features - use `gprior.py`.
 If you want to reproduce pipeline from the article - use `process_postgap.py` for postgap output processing and only then use `gprior.py`.
 For more details read futher.

 ### process_postgap.py

--//-
+This script allows you to summarize postgap output and make gene-level table for subsequent analysis.
+All the arguments are pretty straigtforward.
+For more details see **Input examples** section.

 ```bash
   -h, --help      show this help message and exit